Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 > _Ground rule: never postpone updating_
   - The longer you postpone updating, the bigger the eventual pain.
 As your system grows and evolves, the costs and risks of upgrading an old library increase.
 Such an accumulation of maintenance debt may lead to a much larger effort than in the case of smaller, incremental updates.​
   - if a new, stable version comes out: don't wait, start testing.
-If it's really core and really important, already start testing with release candidates.
+If it is really core and really important, already start testing with release candidates.
   - Do _not_ adopt the "If it ain’t broke, don’t fix it" strategy​
     - This strategy implies that you do not update unless you *have to*.
 You stay with the current version of the third-party library until you notice something wrong in your application, no matter how often the vendor publishes an update. ​
     - Whilst easier in the short term, with this strategy you will end up with a system that depends on outdated and unmaintained libraries, where you cannot use some other libraries since they require a newer version of that library which you cannot upgrade and at some point.
 You may lose the ability to fix some issues at all.​